 When the Plug Refuses to Budge

-If none of the above worked, I knew the situation was more serious.
+If none of the above worked, know the situation is more serious.

 At this point, you’re dealing with: